 Fox Chapel Golf Club – 3rd – 197 yards

 The Seth Raynor design outside of Pittsburgh features the Eden early in the round.
 This version is heavily bunkered, featuring two Hill bunkers and an immense Strath bunker.
 Much like Shoreacres and St. Louis C.C., Fox Chapel too has been lengthened to adjust to modern technology.

 The 3rd at Raynor's Fox Chapel Golf Club.

 Fishers Island Club – 11th – 164 yards

-Even on the calmest of days, the 11th at Fishers Island provides a menacing test.
-The green is severe and a great golf shot is required to find the surface when it’s windy.
-The bunkers on either side of the green are treacherously deep.
-The green slopes from right to left which makes the shallower right bunker play deeper.
+Even on the calmest of days, the 11th at Fishers Island is a menacing test.
+The green is severe and requires a stellar golf shot just to find the putting surface when the wind blows.
+Bunkers on either side of the green are treacherously deep, and the right-to-left slope of the green makes the shallower right bunker play deeper than it seems.

 The Eden green at Fisher's Island's 11th floats in a sea of water and sand